This FAQ covers general information. Click here to visit our transportation FAQ.

-Registration is online, and credit card payments by VISA, MasterCard, Discover, and American Express are accepted at registration.
+Credit card payments by VISA, MasterCard, Discover, and American Express are accepted for online registration.
 After online registration has been completed, you may pay remaining balances by logging in to your account to make credit card payments, or you may mail a personal check.

 Can a portion of a camp be prorated?